Kanegraffiti/LessonPlans/Basic Technology/Week3_Basic_Technology_Lesson_Plan_JSS1-3.md

 - **Duration:** 45 minutes
 - **Period:** First
 - **Topic:** Safety Guidelines
-- **Subtopic:** Safety Guidelines for Cyclists and Motorcyclists
+- **Subtopic:** Safety Guidelines for Pedestrians
-- **Reference Materials:** NERDC Basic Technology for JSS 1; FRSC Road Safety Manual; Nigerian Highway Code for Cyclists and Motorcyclists
+- **Reference Materials:** NERDC Basic Technology for JSS 1; Federal Road Safety Corps (FRSC) Pedestrian Safety Manual; Community Road Safety Posters
-- **Instructional Materials:** Bicycle and motorcycle models, safety gear (helmet, reflective vest, gloves), road sign charts, video clip showing safe riding practices
+- **Instructional Materials:** Zebra crossing chart, pedestrian traffic light model, reflective vests, road sign flashcards, short safety video clip
-- **Entry Behaviour:** Pupils have seen cyclists and motorcyclists in their communities and may have ridden bicycles before.
+- **Entry Behaviour:** Pupils have walked along roads to school and can identify basic road signs.
 - **Behavioural Objectives:** By the end of the lesson, pupils should be able to:
-  1. List protective equipment required for safe cycling and motorcycling.
+  1. State the meaning of a pedestrian.
-  2. Explain traffic rules and signals important to riders.
+  2. List at least five safety rules pedestrians must obey.
-  3. Describe pre-ride safety checks for bicycles and motorcycles.
+  3. Demonstrate how to use a zebra crossing and pedestrian bridge correctly.
-  4. Demonstrate safe riding behaviours such as signalling and lane discipline.
+  4. Explain why reflective clothing and attentive behaviour are important for pedestrians.
-  5. State consequences of ignoring safety guidelines on the road.
+  5. Outline steps to take when walking on roads without sidewalks.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays safety gear and asks pupils why riders need each item.
+**Step 1 – Introduction:** Teacher displays road sign flashcards and asks pupils to share their experiences walking on busy roads.

-**Step 2 – Presentation:** Teacher explains that safety guidelines help riders avoid accidents and protect lives.
+**Step 2 – Presentation:** Teacher explains that pedestrians are road users who travel on foot and require specific safety guidelines.

-**Step 3 – Explanation:** Teacher outlines key guidelines: wearing helmets and protective clothing, checking brakes, tyres, and lights, obeying traffic signs, avoiding over-speeding, and not carrying excess passengers.
+**Step 3 – Explanation:** Teacher discusses guidelines such as walking on sidewalks, facing oncoming traffic when there is no sidewalk, using pedestrian crossings, obeying traffic lights, avoiding distractions, and wearing reflective materials at night.

-**Step 4 – Application:** Pupils work in pairs to inspect a bicycle model, identify safety features, and role-play hand signals for turning and stopping.
+**Step 4 – Application:** Pupils practise crossing a mock zebra crossing in groups, checking both directions, and signalling vehicles to stop before crossing.

-**Step 5 – Evaluation:** Teacher questions pupils on safety gear, traffic rules, and pre-ride checks.
+**Step 5 – Evaluation:** Teacher asks pupils to list safety rules, demonstrate correct crossing, and explain why pedestrians must stay alert.

 ### Content Summary

-1. Cyclists and motorcyclists must wear **helmets**, **gloves**, **knee/elbow pads**, and **reflective vests** for visibility and protection.
+1. A **pedestrian** is a person who travels on foot along roads and paths.
-2. Pre-ride checks include **tyre pressure**, **brakes**, **lights**, **horn**, and **fuel level** (for motorcycles).
+2. Key safety rules include **using sidewalks**, **looking left-right-left before crossing**, **obeying pedestrian signals**, **using bridges**, and **avoiding distractions** like phones or loud music.
-3. Riders must **obey traffic signs**, **keep to their lanes**, **use hand or indicator signals**, and **avoid dangerous overtaking**.
+3. Pedestrians should wear **bright or reflective clothing** at night and walk **facing oncoming traffic** where sidewalks are absent.
-4. Ignoring safety rules can cause **accidents**, **injuries**, **fines**, and **loss of life**.
+4. Following safety guidelines prevents **accidents**, **injuries**, and **loss of life**.

 ### Conclusion

-Teacher emphasises that disciplined riders keep themselves and other road users safe.
+Teacher reinforces that careful pedestrians protect themselves and other road users.

 ### Student Lesson Notes

-- Riders wear **helmets**, **reflective vests**, and **gloves** for protection.
+- Pedestrians are **people who walk** on or near the road.
-- Check **tyres**, **brakes**, and **lights** before every ride.
+- Walk on the **sidewalk** or the **left side facing traffic** if there is no sidewalk.
-- Always **obey traffic rules**, **use signals**, and **avoid overloading or stunts**.
+- Use **zebra crossings**, **pedestrian bridges**, and **traffic lights** correctly.
-- Safe riding prevents accidents and keeps families secure.
+- Stay **alert**, avoid distractions, and wear **reflective materials** at night.

 ### Assignment

-List five safety guidelines for cyclists or motorcyclists and explain how each prevents accidents.
+Write five pedestrian safety rules and explain how each rule prevents accidents.

 DETAILED LESSON PLAN – JSS 2